Animal Emergencies in an Agricultural Environment

 - Large farm animals such as cattle, horses, llamas, alpacas, etc. 4-6 of each.

 - Smaller farm animals such as goats, sheep, swine, etc. 4-6 of each.

 - Local rescue service with training and experience in ropes and rigging techniques with sufficient personnel to manage 3 simultaneous scenarios involving these skills.
-Ropes and rigging supplies necessary for this training will be provided by PSU.
+Ropes and rigging supplies necessary for this training will be provided by Penn State.